Instant Pot Turkey Breast w/delicious homemade gravy is moist and tender and cooks in under an hour in the pressure cooker. Low carb and gluten free.

 - 2 Tablespoons All Purpose Flour (or Potato Starch)

-- Pat dry Turkey and remove hanging flap of skin.
+- Pat dry Turkey.
 Massage seasonings into Turkey and then dredge through Potato Starch.
-Mix together Water and Turkey/Vegetable Base (Bouillon) and set aside.
+Mix together Water and Turkey Base (Bouillon) and set aside.

 - Select Sauté/Browning on Pressure Cooker and allow to fully heat.
-Add 2 Tablespoons Butter and Turkey Flap to cooking pot.
+Add 2 Tablespoons Butter to cooking pot.
 Place Turkey Breast into cooking pot and brown the skin a bit.
 Carefully remove Breast from pot, making sure not to break off the Skin.

-- Pour 1/4 cup Dry White Wine into cooking pot and deglaze pot.
-Add Broth and continue deglazing pot, making sure to loosen all stuck on brown bits.
+- Pour 1/4 cup Dry White Wine into cooking pot and deglaze pot to remove any bits that may have attached to the bottom of the pot.
+Add Broth and mix through, making sure to loosen all stuck on brown bits.

 - Lock on Lid and close Pressure Valve.
-Cook on LOW Pressure for 32 minutes.
+Cook on LOW Pressure (most machines default to high) for 32 minutes.
 When Beep sounds, wait until all pressure has released naturally and then open the Lid.

 - Remove Turkey to a Serving Platter and cover.
 Strain Stock through a metal Strainer into a Bowl and discard solids.
 Use a Fat Separator to remove layer of fat, or skim from top.
 Place Stock back into cooking pot, reserving half a cup.